esl/MongooseIM/doc/developers-guide/hooks_description.md

 It is handled by the following modules:

-* `mod_caps` - detects and caches capabilities info sent with certain messages and caches for later use
+* `mod_caps` - detects and caches capability information sent with certain messages for later use

-* `mod_carboncopy` - if the received packet is a message, forwards it to all the user's resources which enabled carbon
+* `mod_carboncopy` - if the received packet is a message, it forwards it to all the user's resources which have carbon copying enabled

 ## `filter_packet`